171.207 – Transfer of powers.

 171.211 Interlocal service boundary agreement presumed valid and binding.— (1) If there is litigation over the terms, conditions, construction, or enforcement of an interlocal service boundary agreement, the agreement shall be presumed valid, and the challenger has the burden of proving its invalidity.
 (2) Notwithstanding part I, it is the intent of this part to authorize a municipality […]

-171.094 – Effect of interlocal service boundary agreements adopted under part II on annexations under this part.
+171.206 – Effect of interlocal service boundary area agreement on annexations.

-171.094 Effect of interlocal service boundary agreements adopted under part II on annexations under this part.— (1) An interlocal service boundary agreement entered into pursuant to part II is binding on the parties to the agreement, and a party may not take any action that violates the interlocal service boundary agreement.
-(2) Notwithstanding any other provision of this […]
+171.206 Effect of interlocal service boundary area agreement on annexations.— (1) An interlocal service boundary agreement is binding on the parties to the agreement, and a party may not take any action that violates the interlocal service boundary agreement.
+(2) Notwithstanding part I, without consent of the county and the affected municipality by resolution, a county or an […]